Overview

 Common Autoimmune Diseases

-- Rheumatoid arthritis is arthritis that attacks the joints.
+- Rheumatoid arthritis is a type of arthritis that attacks the joints.

-- Psoriasis is a dermatological disease characterized by scaly and thick skin patches.
+- Psoriasis is a dermatological condition characterized by scaly, thick skin patches.

-- Psoriatic arthritis is arthritis affecting people with a skin condition known as psoriasis.
+- Psoriatic arthritis is a type of arthritis that affects people with psoriasis.

-- Thyroid diseases, including Hashimoto’s thyroiditis, where it doesn’t cause enough (hypothyroidism) of the hormone and Graves (hyperthyroidism).
+- Thyroid diseases, including Hashimoto’s thyroiditis, where it doesn’t cause enough of the hormone (hypothyroidism), and Graves’ disease (hyperthyroidism).

 - Type 1 diabetes is a medical condition in which the immune system destroys the insulin-producing cells in the pancreas.

-These diseases usually result from interactions between environmental factors and genetics.
+These diseases typically result from interactions between environmental factors and genetic factors.
 Race, gender, and ethnicity characteristics are linked to the likelihood of developing an autoimmune disease.
-Autoimmune diseases are usually more common when people are in contact with specific environmental exposures.
+Autoimmune diseases are often more prevalent when individuals are exposed to specific environmental factors.

 Who is at risk for Autoimmune Diseases?